 Here are four key takeaways for automotive marketers using location data:

 1. Gain Visibility into Campaigns Through Location Data

-We commissioned a recent study with 451 Research on automotive marketers and found that just under half (45%) of automotive respondents cited lack of data or visibility into campaigns as a key challenge in executing on their priorities.
+In 2018, we commissioned a study with 451 Research on automotive marketers and found that just under half (45%) of automotive respondents cited lack of data or visibility into campaigns as a key challenge in executing on their priorities.
 This suggests there is a strong need for insights into performance, in order to have an edge over competitors.

-Fortunately, location data can provide these insights by enabling marketers to understand which aspects of their marketing and promotion actually drive real-world behaviors — store or dealership visits.
+Fortunately, location data can provide these insights by enabling marketers to understand which aspects of their marketing and promotion actually drive real-world behaviors, like store or dealership visits.

 For example, an auto marketer can use footfall attribution to understand whether a certain addressable TV campaign actually drove consumers to their dealership or not, and then refine that campaign accordingly.

 Location data can also help marketers glean critical insights about their target consumers.
 Our study found that 61% of automotive marketers are likely to use location data to analyze customer behavior at dealerships.
 Without understanding exactly who your buyers are, you can’t sell cars to them, which is why understanding customer behavior is a top priority.

 It’s essential to be aware of how long consumers spend in your dealership, where they go before or after, and what you can do to reel them into your dealership.
 By measuring these footfall trends, automotive marketers can use location data to win over customers and beat the competition.